improbable-eng/grpc-web/go/grpcweb/DOC.md

 name of the calling website (Origin).
 You can provide a function that filters the allowed Origin values.

-The default behaviour is `*`, i.e. to allow all calling websites.
+The default behaviour is to deny all requests from remote origins.

 The relevant CORS pre-flight docs: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin